-To view the Policy Configurations of the traffic policy configured in the GigaVUE-FM, click the policy name.
+To view the Policy Configurations of the traffic policy configured in the GigaVUE-FM, go to Traffic > CONTAINER > Universal Cloud Tap - Container.
+The Policies page appears.
+Click the required policy name.
 The configurations appear on the bottom of the Policies page.
 You can view the following tabs along with the policy name: